Referee: Umpire

 An umpire is an official in several sports such as baseball and cricket.
 A few sports such as American and Canadian football (see above) have both a referee and an umpire.

-Commisssaire (cycling)
+Commissaire (cycling)

 A commissaire is an official in competitive cycling.

 Marshal (motorsport)

 Aside the race control who are responsible for the start, running and timekeeping of the race, each section of the circuit is presided by a team of marshals led by an observer, who also report incidents and technical mishap of the race.

 Range officer (shooting)

 In practical shooting competitions within the IPSC, Range Officers enforce the rules.
 The International Range Officers Association is the part of IPSC with the responsibility to train and certify range officials in order to ensure that matches are run safely, fair and according to the rules.
 The Range Officer (RO) is the lowest ranking referee, and the one issuing range commands and following the competitor during the Course of Fire.
 The Chief Range Officer (CRO) oversees the Range Officer, and has primary authority over the particular course.
 The overall authority for all officials in the entire match is held by the Range Master (RM).

 If an athlete disagree with a call made by a Range Officer, he may consult the Chief Range Officer to challenge the call.
 If the call is still upheld, the matter may be brought to the Range Master.
 Finally, if the call is upheld by the Range Master, the athlete may lodge a formal protest to the Arbitration Committee.
 However, some referee calls may not be challenged by the athlete, particularly those regarding safe firearms handling.